Oreo Brookie Cheesecake made with a chewy brownie bottom, chocolate chip cookie cheesecake filling & Oreo whipped cream! A chocolate dessert dream!

 5. Refrigerate cheesecake until ready to serve.
 Cheesecake lasts best for 3-4 days when well covered and refrigerated.

-Keywords: how to make cheesecake, chocolate cheesecake recipe, brookie recipe, oreo dessert recipe, oreo cheesecake, brownie cheesecake
+Keywords: how to make cheesecake, brookie recipe, oreo dessert, oreo cheesecake, oreo cheesecake recipe, chocolate cheesecake, easy cheesecake